 The worker bees pass all this pollen to the house bees back in their hive.
 The house bees start the process of honey making inside their hive and can make up to 60 pounds of honey per year.
 Beekeepers will come and collect the honey from the hives and the process of extraction and processing begins.

 Why should you eat Honey?

-It is best to avoid commercially processed honeys because of the artificial ways that it is produced, in order to improve the look and texture of honey, to the high heat it endures when making this kind of honey, thus removing beneficial nutrients in the process.
+It is best to avoid commercially processed honeys because of the artificial ways that it is produced, in order to improve the look and texture of honey, and the high heat that it endures when making this kind of honey, thus removing beneficial nutrients in the process.
 Now consuming raw pasteurized honey not only consists of live enzymes but also contains numerous benefit’s to your health and is an absolute to every household cupboards.

 - It is naturally antibacterial and anti fungal.
 This can get rid of unnecessary waste or toxins inside our bodies and so improving our health.
 Generally, the thicker or gloopier the honey, the more nutritional and raw it is.
 It naturally consists of a harmless antiseptic called hydrogen peroxide and has been traditionally used to heal and soothe wounds.

-- It can aid the stomach greatly, even though that not many studies have been done and it is always good to do your own research but it is a potent prebiotic and can stimulate the growth of good bacteria inside your stomach, studies are still ongoing for honey’s affect on the stomach.
+- It can aid the stomach greatly and it is a potent prebiotic and can stimulate the growth of good bacteria inside your stomach, studies are still ongoing for honey’s affect on the stomach.

 - It can alleviate sore throats and coughs.
 Due to the powerful phytonutrients within the honey, it can soothe and relax the troublesome conditions and if mixed in warm water and raw honey juice, can boost immunity too.